OpenEducationAnalytics/OpenEducationAnalytics/packages/package_catalog/Student_Attrition/docs/README.md

 3. Azure Synapse:
    - Import the pipeline found in the pipeline folder within this package.
-   - By importing the .zip file, you will recieve all pipeline and notebook assets needed to consume the data.
+   - By importing the .zip file, you will receive all pipeline and notebook assets needed to consume the data.
    - When importing the pipeline, connect it to the Azure Data Lake Storage you linked to the Azure AI Machine Learning Studio as well as to your OEA Azure Data Lake Storage previously created when standing up the OEA Framework.

    ![](https://github.com/microsoft/OpenEduAnalytics/blob/main/packages/package_catalog/Student_Attrition/docs/images/Azure_PipelineParameters.png/)